Verifying the First Nonzero Term: Physical ZKPs for ABC End View, Goishi Hiroi, and Toichika

 \subsection{Pile-Shifting Shuffle}

 Given a matrix $M$ of cards, a \textit{pile-shifting shuffle} \cite{polygon} shifts the columns of $M$ by a uniformly random cyclic shift unknown to all parties (see Fig. \ref{fig1}).
-It can be implemented by putting all cards in each column into an envelope, and taking turns to apply \textit{Hindu cuts} (taking several envelopes from the bottom of the pile and putting them on the top) to the pile of envelopes \cite{hindu}.
+It can be implemented in real world by putting all cards in each column into an envelope, and letting all parties take turns to apply \textit{Hindu cuts} (taking some envelopes from the bottom and putting them on the top) to the pile of envelopes \cite{hindu}.

 Note that each card in $M$ can be replaced by a stack of cards, and the protocol still works in the same way as long as every stack in the same row consists of the same number of cards.